Lyon shooting: Greek Orthodox priest seriously wounded | DW | 31.10.2020

 France is still reeling from two deadly knife attacks — a beheading of a teacher near Paris two weeks ago and the killing of three people at a church in Nice on Thursday.

-The Nice attack took place on the day Muslims celebrate the Prophet Mohammad's birthday
+The Nice attack took place on the day Muslims celebrate the Prophet Muhammad's birthday

 The beheading was carried out in revenge for the teacher showing his class cartoons of Islam's founder, which were originally published in the satirical magazine, Charlie Hebdo.